-Sex can be pretty great.
-But unfortunately, as long as you’re sexually active, you’re at risk of getting a sexually transmitted infection (STI).
+Sex can be great.
+But as long as you’re sexually active, you’re at risk of getting a sexually transmitted infection (STI).
 Read on to find out why and how often you should get tested.

 Who should take a test?